enkhbold470/rpi-arduino-motor-rx/controlPI/README.md

    - Pi SCL → Arduino A5 (SCL)
    - Pi GND → Arduino GND

-2. Make sure the Arduino is running the provided sketch with I2C slave address set to 0x08.
+2. Make sure the Arduino is running the provided sketch (see `arduino_sketches` directory) with I2C slave address set to 0x08.

 3. Enable I2C on your Raspberry Pi:
    ```bash